Classical Everest Base Camp Trek

 3. Miscellaneous but Important

-- Toiletry kit and be sure to include toilet paper stored in a plastic bag, hand wipes, and liquid hand sanitizer, towel, soap, etc.
+• Toiletry kit and be sure to include toilet paper stored in a plastic bag, hand wipes, liquid hand sanitizer, towel, soap, etc.

-Trekking is an adventurous multi-days walk to a certain destination.
+Trekking is an adventurous multi-day walk to a certain destination.
 In Nepal, trekking includes walking in the Himalayas and green hills.

 Trekking requires good physical fitness.
 It means you should be able to walk 5-7 hours a day.
 If you have adverse health, it is not suitable for the altitude trek, so choose lower altitude trekking.
 To ensure that you can go to the high altitude, visit your doctor and get advice.